Logo Futurismo

 • 6 € for residents

-If you book online, there is a small tax to add.
-Furthermore, note that included in this price is a tax for nature conservation.
+If you book online, a small tax will be added.
+Furthermore, note that this price includes a tax for nature conservation.

 The first boat leaves the harbour at 10 am, and the last boat comes back to São Miguel Island at 6:10 pm.
 Outside this time, it is not possible to go inside the islet.